Cradle-to-Career System Data Request Process

 • Request individual-level data

-• Requires a legal agreement, IRB, proof of training, disclosure review, and final review before posting report in Cradle-to-Career research library
+• Requires a legal agreement, IRB, proof of training, disclosure review, and final review before posting the report in the Cradle-to-Career research library